 Pay attention to the other campers surrounding your site.
 Do they look like hard partyers or parents with loud children?
 Unless it’s a busy weekend you might be able to move to another site.

-7) Properly Store Your Food
+7) Keep Animals Away From Your Food

 Never store food inside your tent!
 Storing food inside your tent almost guarantees critters nearby.
 Nobody wants raccoons, rodents and squirrels invading their campsite.